 It could make the problem worse

-If they’re off from stress, contacting them for work-related matters could make the problem worse.
+If they’re off from stress or other mental health issues, contacting them for work-related matters could make the problem worse.
 Firstly, as they’re at home, they’re not going to be in ‘work mode’ and are unlikely to be at their best.
 In fact, chances are, they won’t be able to help you – or not straight away at least.
 This could make them feel bad about their inability to help and stress them out even more.

-They could feel pressured to return to work
+They could feel pressured to return to work, affecting the employee’s wellbeing

 Similarly, if they’re contacted for work-related matters, some employees might feel pressured to return to work before they’re ready.
 Even if no one from the company says it explicitly, they may feel the business needs them and they’re letting people down.
 At that point, the stress of being off from work exceeds the stress of being at work – compelling them to return prematurely.

-Creating an environment where employees feel like they could be contacted at any time – when they’re off sick, their days off, when away on holiday – isn’t good for company culture.
+Creating an environment where contacting employees at any time – when they’re off sick, their days off, when away on holiday – isn’t good for company culture.

 Contacting an employee that’s off sick with stress communicates that work is more important than health.
 This messages aren’t just transmitted to the sick employee but to the rest of your staff as well.